We’ll be tracking the Great Wildebeest Migration across Kenya and Tanzania through out 2018 and 2019. Stay tuned for the latest updates!

 Migration Forecast: When will the wildebeest migration 2018 begin in Kenya?

 By the looks of it, we think the migration may be late in crossing the Mara river into Kenya.
-We are already seeing heavy rains across East Africa in March.
-This means that the plains will be green (more food for the wildies).
-If it continues over the next 2 months (April – May), then we will probably see the migration only beginning mid to late July (when the food in the Serengeti is exhausted).
+There were heavy rains across East Africa from March to May, meaning plenty of food for the wildies in the Serengeti.
+In June, we saw large herds dispersed across the Serengeti — from the Western Corridor (expected) to Eastern Serengeti (near Namiri Plains – very unexpected).
+Large herds are also near Seronera (Central Serengeti).
+We will probably see the migration enter Kenya only mid to late July (when the food in the Serengeti is exhausted).

 Rekero Camp safari guide Senchura Kaleku has reported, “the annual wildebeest migration might start late this year in Kenya due to the heavy rains that we’re now experiencing.
 The idea of the migration is primarily in search of pastures, so if the rain continues up until May, then the migration might start late in Kenya as they’ll still be enjoying the green in the Serengeti.”